simonmichael/hledger/hledger/hledger.m4.md

 You can add `decimal-mark` and `commodity` directives to the journal, to declare and control these things more explicitly and precisely.
-These are described below, in JOURNAL FORMAT -> [Declaring commodities](#commodities).
-Here's a quick example:
+These are described below, but here's a quick example:

 ```journal
 # the decimal mark character used by all amounts in this file (all commodities)